-Each State is allowed to have 10 players in a Side – five Men and five Women – who play a combination of Singles, Pairs and Triples.
+Each State is allowed to have 10 players in a Side – six Men and four Women – who play a combination of Singles, Pairs and Triples.
 It is hoped that in this player setup there is an equal distribution of B5/6 Players and B 7/8 Players.
 What does this mean?

 It can be hard defining what a disability is and Australia follows the International Paralympic Commissions (IPC) definition of Athletes with a Disability using a Classification system.
 The four levels for physical impairment are listed below: